- Photo creditJeremy Koreski

-- Go ahead, climb up the giant tidal rock, Incinerator Rock, in front of the Incinerator Rock parking lot and enjoy the view.
+- Climb up the giant tidal rock – Incinerator Rock – in front of the Incinerator Rock parking lot and enjoy the view.

 - With a keen eye, and a bit of luck, you may spot some Gray or Humpback whales in the distance.

 - Winter storm watching on Long Beach is a dramatic event as powerful tides flood the beach, changing its landscape daily.